prof-rossetti/georgetown-opim-557-201810/projects/robo-advisor.md

 This rubric is tentative, and may be subject to slight adjustments during the grading process.

-The professor reserves the right to award extra credit in recognition of particularly effective user experiences.
-Common elements that may be eligible for extra credit include: simplicity of user interface, clarity of user instructions, and including auto-updating charts and graphics.
-Also eligible for extra credit are submissions which expand the scope of this project to handle multiple stock symbols and compare across stock symbols.
+The professor reserves the right to award extra credit in recognition of submissions which exceed expectations and deliver particularly effective user experiences.
+Common elements which may be eligible for extra credit include: auto-updating charts and graphics, handling of multiple stock symbols, and/or comparing of multiple stocks or indices.